Payforit Mobile Casino Deposits 2026: Payforit Casino Deposits Explained

 Player flow

-1. Select “Pay by Phone” in cashier.
+1. Select “Pay by Phone” at the cashier.

-2. Enter UK mobile number.
+2. Enter your UK mobile number.

 3. Confirm via SMS or PIN pop-up.